deracypher/NairaCoin/README.md

 # NairaCoin - Cryptocurrency Web App

-Web landing page of cryptocurrency site, built with React and Tailwindcss.
+Web landing page of a cryptocurrency site, built with React and Tailwindcss.